Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 *Bystander: Gossip (motivation: to pass on rumours)*

 Well-used to dealing with tourists, Ely will happily “play along” with [[the hunters]] questions as long as they buy some food or drink.
-A young man, he’s got no knowledge at all of the contract, but if prompted for weird stuff, he’ll mention that as a kid he used to go into the “haunted” spot in the centre of the Forest Reserve.
+A young man, he’s got no knowledge at all of the contract, but if prompted for [[Weird]] stuff, he’ll mention that as a kid he used to go into the “haunted” spot in the centre of the Forest Reserve.
 He can describe how to get there (or show them himself, if given a good reason).
 Like all mortals, Ely will be unable to see the stone circle where Violet and Bonecruncher are staying without some help from [[the hunters]].

 Other [[Bystanders]]